Notes on the Geography of Turkey (Istanbul): Secular Monuments

 Established in the fourth century by Constantine on the site of the older Byzantium, Constantinople kept its name even after the Muslim conquest of 1453.
 The name Istanbul came at that time into colloquial usage along the older name.
 Finally, in the heady early days of the Turkish republic, Kemal Ataturk put his foot down and told the post office to return all mail addressed to Constantinople.
 That did the trick.

 Yes, Virginia, there really is (or was) a Sublime Porte.
 It was the French name for the gate to the Ottoman vizier's offices, which adjoined Topkapi Palace.
-Today, it just leads to ordinary government offices, but the canopy is as good as anything the Disney studios could concoct to evoke the exotic East.
+Today, it just leads to ordinary government offices, but the canopy is better than anything Hollywood could concoct to evoke the exotic East.

-A short walk uphill from the Sublime Porte, the Milion is a milestone going back to the distant days before the Ottomans to the Byzantine empire, when imperial distances were measured from this point.
+A short walk uphill from the Sublime Porte, the Milion is a milestone going back to the Byzantine empire, when imperial distances were measured from this point.

 Underneath that stone, the Byzantine emperor Justinian built a cistern in the 6th century.
-It's known informally as the sunken palace, and the 300-plus columns are certainly suggestive of a palace, but it's never been more than a sunken reservoir.
+It's known informally as the sunken palace, and its 300-plus columns are certainly suggestive of a palace.
+It's never been more than a sunken reservoir.